EsotericSoftware/spine-superspineboy/README.md

 ![Super Spineboy](http://i.imgur.com/6jMhdeU.jpg)

-Super Spineboy is a desktop platformer game written using [Spine](http://esotericsoftware.com/) and [spine-libgdx](https://github.com/EsotericSoftware/spine-runtimes/tree/master/spine-libgdx).
+Super Spineboy is a platformer game for Windows, Mac and Linux written using [Spine](http://esotericsoftware.com/) and [spine-libgdx](https://github.com/EsotericSoftware/spine-runtimes/tree/master/spine-libgdx).
 Spine is a 2D animation tool specifically for games and Super Spineboy shows some of the ways to make use of Spine skeletons and animations in an actual game.

 ## Download